- Ever feel like you’ve blown your diet?

 What healthy starter or side dish do you like to bring to parties?
 Let me know in the comments below!

-PS I won’t be going as a food label this year 🙂 I’ve only ever gone as a bee.
+PS I won’t be going as a food label (see first photo in this post!)
+I’ve only ever gone as a bee.

 Sharing what I learned makes the 10 years I STRUGGLED worth it